Social penetration theory: Breadth and depth

 Because of social media, the breadth of subjects can be wide, as well as the depth of those using the platforms.
 Users of these platforms seem to feel obligated to share simple information as was listed by Pennington, but also highly personal information that can now be considered general knowledge.
 Because of social media platforms and users' willingness to share personal information, the law of reciprocity is replaced by divulging personal information to countless followers and friends without them reciprocating the same level of vulnerability.
 In cases like this, there is depth without much breadth.

 Barriers

 Several factors can affect the amount of self-disclosure between partners: gender, race, religion, personality, social status, and ethnic background.
 For example, American friends tend to discuss intimate topics with each other, whereas Japanese friends are more likely to discuss superficial topics.
 One might feel less inclined to disclose personal information if doing so would violate their religious beliefs.
 Being part of a religious minority can also influence how much one feels comfortable in disclosing personal information.
 In romantic relationships, women are more likely to self-disclose than their male counterparts.
 Men often refrain from expressing deep emotions out of fear of social stigma.
 Such barriers can slow the rate of self-disclosure and even prevent relationships from forming.
-In theory, the more dissimilar two people are, the more difficult or unlikely self-disclosure becomes.
+Individuals base their decision to disclose on the anticipated rewards of revealing that information.
+If an individual perceives that the costs of disclosing the information outweigh the benefits of doing so, then no information will be disclosed.